Emergency Room Manager

 if I had a house party with people who didn't have a security license could the people still physically kick someone out

-Asked by Aimee about 11 years ago
+Asked by Aimee over 11 years ago

 Wow!
 I don't have any expertise in that at all!
 I think that is a question for a police officer or security company.